u-blox/cellular/port/platform/espressif/README.md

 TODO

 # Testing
-Under ESP-IDF v3.3.1 all unit tests are built in the `esp-idf/tools/unit-test-app` directory so, in your command prompt, `cd` to that directory.
+Under ESP-IDF v3.3.1 all unit tests are built in the `esp-idf/tools/unit-test-app` directory so, at your command prompt, `cd` to that directory.

-To build the unit tests, at the same command prompt execute the following:
+To build the unit tests execute the following:

 ```
 idf.py flash monitor -p COMx -D EXTRA_COMPONENT_DIRS="../../../cellular/port/platform/espressif" TEST_COMPONENTS="espressif"